Louis XIV: Health and death

 Despite the image of a healthy and virile king that Louis sought to project, evidence exists to suggest that his health was not very good.
 He had many ailments: for example, symptoms of diabetes, as confirmed in reports of suppurating periostitis in 1678, dental abscesses in 1696, along with recurring boils, fainting spells, gout, dizziness, hot flushes, and headaches.

 From 1647 to 1711, the three chief physicians to the king (Antoine Vallot, Antoine d'Aquin, and Guy-Crescent Fagon) recorded all of his health problems in the Journal de Santé du Roi (Journal of the King's Health), a daily report of his health.
-On 18 November 1686, Louis underwent a painful operation for an anal fistula that was performed by the surgeon Charles Felix de Tassy, who prepared a specially shaped curved scalpel for the occasion.
+On 18 November 1686, Louis underwent a painful operation for an anal fistula that was performed by the surgeon Charles-François Félix de Tassy, who prepared a specially shaped curved scalpel for the occasion.
 The wound took more than two months to heal.

 Louis died of gangrene at Versailles on 1 September 1715, four days before his 77th birthday, after 72 years on the throne.
 Enduring much pain in his last days, he finally "yielded up his soul without any effort, like a candle going out", while reciting the psalm Deus, in adjutorium me festina (O Lord, make haste to help me).
-His body was laid to rest in Saint-Denis Basilica outside Paris.
+His body was laid to rest in the Basilica of Saint-Denis outside Paris.
 It remained there undisturbed for about 80 years until revolutionaries exhumed and destroyed all of the remains found in the Basilica.
+In 1848, at Nuneham House, a piece of Louis's mummified heart, taken from his tomb and kept in a silver locket by Lord Harcourt, Archbishop of York, was shown to the Dean of Westminster, William Buckland, who ate a part of it.